npcooley/AAClassification/README.md

 $ Rscript </path/to/script/ICrossVal.R> <Input.RData> <1> <YourWellNamedOutput.RData>
 ```

 Like it's three counterparts `ICrossVal.R` expects input data to be in the specific format detailed above.
-The training data used in the paper is present in a zenodo repository HERE, but if users can replicate this format they could certainly supply their own.
-The integer argument references to the construction of the input training data and for the supplied data used in the paper can be 1-5.
+The training data used in the manuscript is present in a zenodo repository HERE, but if users can replicate this format they could certainly supply their own.
+The integer argument references to the construction of the input training data and for the supplied data used in the manuscript can be 1-5.
 The third argument is simply the name users wish to assign to their output file.
 The fourth inferred argument allows users to force IDTAXA to use the standard amino acid alphabet, by simply including `TRUE` as a fourth argument.
 If it is not included it is inferred as `FALSE`.
-This script would require manipulation to produce the result for the literature alphabet supplied in the paper, but will work with the nucleotide data just fine.
+This script would require manipulation to produce the result for the literature alphabet supplied in the manuscript, but will work with the nucleotide data just fine.

 ### BCrossVal.R